An algebraic approach to Harder-Narasimhan filtrations: Abstract

 \section{Abstract}

 { In this article we study chains of torsion classes in an abelian category $\mathcal{A}$.
-We prove that chains of torsion classes induce a Harder-Narasimhan filtrations for every non-zero object $M$ in $\mathcal{A}$ and we characterise the slicings of $\mathcal{A}$ in terms of chain of torsion classes.
-Later, we show that all chain of torsion classes form a topological space and we study some of its properties.
-We finish the paper by showing that wall-crossing formulas can be deduced from chain of torsion classes.}
+We prove that chains of torsion classes satisfying mild technical conditions induce a Harder-Narasimhan filtration for every non-zero object $M$ in $\mathcal{A}$, generalising a well-known property of stability conditions.
+We also characterise the slicings of $\mathcal{A}$ in terms of chains of torsion classes.
+We finish the paper by showing that chains of torsion classes induce wall-crossing formulas in the completed Hall algebra of the category.}